 The other employment on-cost charge represents the Company's payroll tax expense.
-Due to reduced productions and corresponding lower levels of casual staff employed, the Company's payroll was below the payment threshold in 2020-21.

-NOTES TO & FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDING 30 June 2022
+NOTES TO & FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDING 30 June 2023

 Workers compensation

 As the Crown is self-insured, the liability for workers compensation is borne by the Company, as an instrumentality of the Crown.
 The provision is based on an actuarial assessment performed by the scheme actuary, PricewaterhouseCoopers (PwC), with apportionment modelled on factors such as claims experience, comparative size, and risk factors.